anilpatnik/Pizzeria-Challenge/ReadMe.md

 Anil Patnaik

 Refactored the application as follows:
-1. Structured the code to obey SOLID principles
+- Structured the code to obey SOLID principles
-2. Entity Framework – Used in-memory database for dev execution.
+- Entity Framework – Used in-memory database for dev execution.
 This can fulfil the goal of
-	a.
-Adding more locations in the future
+	- Adding more locations in the future
-	b.
-Changing menu and price in pizzeria
+	- Changing menu and price in pizzeria
-	c.
-Adding more pizza toppings
+	- Adding more pizza toppings
-	d.
-Provide baking, cutting instructions for each pizza type
+	- Provide baking, cutting instructions for each pizza type
-3. Dependency Injection - For decoupling and testability
+- Dependency Injection - For decoupling and testability
-4. Unit Testing – Covered couple of methods only.
+- Unit Testing – Covered couple of methods only.
 Can make the code coverage > 90% for product quality
-5. ReSharper – Modern coding standards and practices
+- ReSharper – Modern coding standards and practices